tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 where $\mathbf{G}$ and $\mathbf{H}$ are vectors of generators of the elliptic curve group [[7]].

 The major component of a Bulletproofs range proof is no doubt its IPP.
-This became even more apparent when Bootle et al. introduced an IPP that requires only  $2log_2(n) + 2$ proof-elements instead of $2n$ [[9]].
+This became even more apparent when Bootle et al. [[9]] introduced an IPP that requires only  $2log_2(n) + 2$ proof elements instead of $2n$ [[9]].
 Henry de Valence of Interstellar puts it this way:

 "The inner-product proof allows the prover to convince a verifier that some scalar is the inner-product of two length-$n$ vectors using $\mathcal{O}(log(n))$ steps, and it’s the reason that Bulletproofs are compact" [[10]].

-No wonder the Halo creators also looked at the IPP, particularly taking advantage of its recursive nature, in their amortization strategies.
+No wonder the Halo creators also looked at the IPP in their amortization strategies, particularly taking advantage of its recursive nature, .
 Close attention is therefore given to the IPP as described by Bootle et al. [[9]].

 ## What is Recursive Proof Composition?

-The aim of Recursive Proof Compositions is to construct "proofs that verify other proofs" or "proofs that are capable of verifying other instances of themselves" [[6]].
+The aim of Recursive Proof Composition is to construct "proofs that verify other proofs" or "proofs that are capable of verifying other instances of themselves" [[6]].
 These take advantage of the recursive nature of some components of known zero-knowledge proofs.

-Before discussing recursive proofs, or proof recursion, a brief discussion on the recursive function concept and the efficiency of recursive algorithms is given.
+Before discussing recursive proofs, or proof recursion, the recursive function concept and the efficiency of recursive algorithms are briefly discussed.
 The IPP, as used in a Bulletproofs range proof, is given as an example of a recursive algorithm.
-A diagram that depicts the recursive nature of the IPP is given below, and will later be helpful in understanding some of Halo's amortization strategies.
+[Figure 1](#recursion-in-bulletproofs-inner-product-proof) shows the recursive nature of the IPP, and will later be helpful in explaining some of Halo's amortization strategies.

 ### Recursive Functions

 Recursion is used to define functions or sequences of values that depict a consistent pattern.
-And, when written as a formula, it becomes apparent that a  $(j-1)$-th  member of such a sequence is needed in computing the  $j$-th  member of the same sequence.
+When written as a formula, it becomes apparent that a $(j-1)$-th member of such a sequence is needed in computing the $j$-th  ember of the same sequence.

 A function $F(x)$ that yields a sequence of values $ F(0) , F(1), ... , F(n)$ for some positive integer $ n $  is a
 recursive function if  $F(k) = F(k - 1) + g(k)$  for all  $0 < k \leq n$, where $g(x)$ is some function of $ x $ an
 indeterminate.

-A typical recursive function $F(j)$ for $j \in \{ 0 , 1 , ... , n \} $ can be represented in terms of a chart flow
+A typical recursive function $F(j)$ for $j \in \{ 0 , 1 , ... , n \} $ can be represented in terms of a flow chart, as
-below, depicting how values of the sequence $F(0) , F(1), ... , F(n)$ are computed.
+shown in [Figure 1](#recursive-functions), depicting how values of the sequence $F(0) , F(1), ... , F(n)$ are computed.

 <p align="center"><img src="sources/Basic-recursive-function.png" width="300" /></p>
 <div align="center"><b>Figure 1: Recursive Function Flow Chart</b></div>